turingschool/front-end-curriculum/lessons/module-1/css-fundamentals.md

 <section class="call-to-action">
 ### Explore

 With your partner, use the CodePen above to explore.
-Then, answer the questions below:

-* Can you add two classes to an element?
-What is the syntax?
+* Uncomment each line in the CSS file at a time (starting at the top).
+Before you uncomment, make a prediction about what you will see on the page.
-* Which class will take precedent?
+* Do you notice a pattern for what styling is taking precedent?
-* If an element has both a class and an id, and conflicting rules are applied to the class and id, which takes precedent?
-What about element and class?
-Element and id?
+* Write down any questions that come up!
 </section>

 [Read More on the CSS Cascade](https://wattenberger.com/blog/css-cascade)